AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 4. Telephone
-When you call a contract (A) function from within another contract (B), the msg.sender is the address of B, not the account that you initiated the function from.
+When you call a contract (A) function from within another contract (B), the msg.sender is the address of B, not the account that you initiated the function from which is tx.origin.
 ```
 pragma solidity ^0.6.0;
 contract AttackTelephone {